KeanMGC/WKUProtoSpace/index.md

 •	Always follow the Shop Supervisor’s directions

-•	Report ALL injuriesor incident (even small ones) to the Shop Supervisor or Facility Manager
+•	Report ALL injuries or incidents (even small ones) to the Shop Supervisor or Facility Manager

 •	The First Aid Kit is located in the tool crib